max-bytes/lfs-example-mod/README.md

 (Re)start the game and it should display that the example mod was loaded in the bottom left corner of the main menu screen.
 The mod contains only a single test card: a weapon for Knight called "Test Card".
 You should see it in the Card Library.

 ## Examples
-The `examples` folder contains all `behaviors` for armor, auras, potions, scrolls, spells, trinkets and weapons currently in the (base) game.
-That should give you a good insight into how card behaviors can be created.
-You could start by copying and modifying an existing card behavior and create your own version of it.
+The `examples` folder contains all `behaviors` for armor, auras, potions, scrolls, spells, trinkets and weapons currently in the base game.
+That should give you a good introduction into how you can create your own card behaviors.
+You could start by copying and modifying an existing card behavior and create your own version of it!

 ## Testing
 The best way to test your changes is in the Hero Academy!
-Create your own level that uses the new and modified cards to test it thorougly.
+Create your own level that uses the new and modified cards to test them thorougly.
 That's much better than starting a tower run and hoping to see the changes there.
 Note that uploading levels made with modded cards is not possible.

+## assets
+The only currently supported asset is making your own card portraits.
+You can include them by creating a .png file in the `assets/Textures` folder.
+Its filename should be the same as the card ID you defined in code.
+The recommended size for armor, potion, trinket and weapon portraits is 32x32 pixels.
+For auras, scrolls and spells its 64x36 pixels.
+See `testCard` for an example.

 ## Current Status
 What is working and what isn't: